 Award-winning designer Emma Gardner, principal at emma gardner design, has been creating striking and vibrant rugs for consumers, interior designers and architects since 2002.
-After a successful career as an editor and illustrator, she has applied her celebrated sense of color and composition to creating original rugs that are available through showrooms in throughout North American and in Dubai and direct to interior designers.
+After a successful career as an editor and illustrator, she has applied her celebrated sense of color and composition to creating original rugs, available directly to interior designers and clients anywhere in the world.
+This past year she launched a large collection of sustainably produced, hand-made cement tiles for residential and hospitality use with Granada Tile.

-Her designs have appeared in leading design and fashion magazines including Elle Décor, House Beautiful, Interior Design, Better Homes & Gardens, Traditional Home, Elle, Glamour, Dwell, Luxe Magazine, House Beautiful, Cover and The New York Times.
+Her designs have appeared in leading design and fashion magazines including Elle Décor, House Beautiful, Interior Design, Better Homes & Gardens, Traditional Home, Elle, Glamour, Dwell, Luxe Magazine, House Beautiful, Cover, California Home + Design and The New York Times.

 Gardner has received Interior Design magazine's Best of Year, IIDEX/Neocon Innovation and Neocon Gold Awards for her rug and fabric designs.
-Her work adorns some of the best hotels and finest homes in the world in addition to premier health care facilities, including the Mayo Clinic.
+Her work adorns hotels and homes the world over, as well as premier health care facilities, including the Mayo Clinic.

 Prior to her career as a designer, Emma Gardner was the Editor-in-Chief of PHYS.COM, Condé Nast's online Health and Fitness magazine, served as Managing Editor of Better Health and Producer of the Food Channel for publicly traded iVillage.com and in 1996, she founded, designed and edited her own "e-zine" for young women, Smarty-Pants.